rancher/docs/content/rancher/v2.x/en/k8s-in-rancher/projects-and-namespaces/project-quotas/_index.md

 - The resource quota is applied to the entire project.
 - The project limit sets what resources are available for the entire project.
-- Each namespace in the project inherits namespace default limit, which sets the cap for resources available for each individual namespace.
-You don't have to apply it to each namespace.
+- Each namespace in the project inherits the namespace default limit, which sets the cap for resources available for each individual namespace.
+The same namespace default limit is automatically applied to each namespace.

+![Rancher Resource Quota Implementation]({{< baseurl >}}/img/rancher/rancher-resource-quota.svg)
 <sup>Rancher Resource Quota Implementation Example</sup>
-![Rancher Resource Quota Implementation]({{< baseurl >}}/img/rancher/rancher-resource-quota.svg)

 The following table explains the key differences between the two quota types.